hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 sbatch: error: AssocGrpSubmitJobsLimit
 sbatch: error: Batch job submission failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)
 ```

+With this method we aim to distribute our resources in a more fair manner.
+HPC resources including compute power should be distriuted between registered research groups.
+We can only relate users with research groups by utilizing Workspace information.

 ## Software issues
 ### Why is my private conda installation broken after migration